 As a landlord, you should also maintain a good relationship with your tenants to encourage them to stay longer.
 Make your tenants feel welcome and have open communication.
 When your tenants stay longer in your rental home, you wouldn’t have to worry about filling in vacancies from time to time.

-It’s also part of a landlord’s duties to collect rent, deal with tenants’ concerns, address issues, and pay for utilities unless it’s clearly stated in the rental agreement that this is your tenant’s responsibility.
+It’s also part of a landlord’s duties to collect rent, deal with tenants’ concerns, address issues, and pay for utilities unless it’s clearly stated in the lease agreement that this is your tenant’s responsibility.

 Understand the Landlord-tenant Law